-Every cost share contribution must be allowable under the applicable federal cost principles, as described in Section IV.J.i. of the FOA.
+Every cost share contribution must be allowable under the applicable federal cost principles, as described in Section IV.I.i. of the FOA.
 In addition, cost share must be verifiable upon submission of the Full Application.
-Cost share may be provided in the form of cash, cash equivalents, or in-kind contributions.
+Cost share may be provided in the form of cash or cash equivalents, or in-kind contributions.
 Cost share must come from non-federal sources (unless otherwise allowed by law), such as project participants, state or local governments, or other third-party financing.
-Applicants may not use federal financing, such as a DOE loan guarantee, for the required cost share or otherwise support the same scope that is proposed under a project.
+Federal financing, such as DOE Loan Guarantee, cannot be leveraged by applicants to provide the required cost share or otherwise support the same scope that is proposed under a project.